-Competitive Mixed league (teams of 2 men and 2 women).
-Three Draws of league play culminates with a play-off format leading to the crowning of the Club's Mixed Champions.
+Sign up as a team.
+Teams typically remain unchanged throughout the season.
+Three Draws of league play culminates with a play-off format leading to the crowning of the Club's Tuesday Champions.
 There are two divisions (A and B) based on team skill level and experience.
-Sign up as a team, or as an individual and Drawmaster will help find you a team.
-Teams typically remain unchanged throughout the season.
 8-end games.
 Maximum of 18 teams.
-Start times 6:30pm and 8:45pm.
-Drawmaster: Rich Dimperio h.
-Wednesday Daytime Open i.
-Wednesday Night Men
+Start times 6:30 pm and 8:45pm.

+j.
+Wednesday Daytime Open

 Sign up as an individual, with teams formed each week by the Drawmaster.
 6-end games.
 Maximum of 32 curlers.
 Start time: 10:00am.
-Drawmaster: Thom Smith